puntorigen/a11y_checker/README.md

 # A11y PR Checker

-A GitHub Action for checking pull requests (PRs) against accessibility guidelines and provide suggested fixes as comments.
+A GitHub Action for checking pull requests (PRs) against WCAG accessibility guidelines and provide suggested fixes as comments.
 It uses a team of experts to assess and validate incremental accesibility issues on your repositories.

 ## Requirements